usegalaxy-eu/cvmfs-example/README.md

 ## Testing CVMFS

-Check that this file exists
+Check that the following file exists.
+Depending on your OS it might be `/etc/auto.master` as well.

 ```
 # cat /etc/auto.master.d/cvmfs.autofs